 The start of the activity is a continuous race.
 The Polar arrives a little late to the party, but it is quite common when the activity starts.
 This time both the Garmin chest sensor and the Scosche register correctly (which is not always the case, especially in winter).

 After 20 minutes I start trying to "touch the nose" of the sensor.
-Up to that point the record is perfect, giving the three sensors a totally superimposed graph.
-The first test is to increase cadence and rhythm, trying to confuse the sensor with the cadence data.
-But it doesn't bite, and the record continues to be correct in all three units.
+Up to that point the recording is perfect, with the three sensors giving a totally overlapping graph.
+The first test is to increase cadence and pace, trying to confuse the sensor with the cadence data.
+But it doesn't sting, and the recording continues to be correct in all three units.

 At the time of the stop a slightly higher peak can be perceived in the case of the sensor in the chest, but it can be simply because of the punctual recording at that time.
 Nothing to object to in that period.